TOTAL REQUIRED HOURS TO SIT FOR THE EXAM: 120 semester or 180 quarter

-TOTAL UPPER DIVISION ACCOUNTING HOURS: 24 semester or 36 quarter to include the following: Taxation, Auditing, Financial, Cost and Accounting Info Systems.
+TOTAL UPPER DIVISION ACCOUNTING HOURS: 24 semester or 36 quarter to include the following: Taxation, Auditing, Financial, and Cost.

 TOTAL UPPER DIVISION GENERAL BUSINESS HOURS: 24 semester or 36 quarter to include three (3) semester hours or four (4) quarter hours business law.